 Our existing principal stockholders, executive officers, directors and their affiliates beneficially own a significant number of our outstanding shares of common stock.
 In addition, such parties may acquire additional control by purchasing stock that we issue in connection with our future fundraising efforts.
 Also, SB Northstar LP, a subsidiary of SoftBank Group Corp., purchased \$900 million in aggregate principal amount of our 1.50% Convertible Senior Notes due 2028, convertible at the option of the holders at any time into shares of our common stock based on an initial conversion rate of 22.9885 shares of common stock per \$1,000 principal amount of the Notes (which is equal to an initial conversion price of \$43.50 per share).
+In addition, in July 2021, we entered into a Purchase Agreement with certain qualified institutional buyers and institutional accredited investors, pursuant to which we agreed to sell shares of our common stock for aggregate gross proceeds of approximately \$300 million, including approximately \$60 million to SB Northstar LP, which sale is conditioned upon, among other customary closing conditions, the closing of the Omniome Merger.
 As a result, these current and future stockholders may now and in the future be able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors.
 This control could have the effect of delaying or preventing a change of control of our company or changes in management and will make the approval of certain transactions difficult or impossible without the support of these stockholders.

-Anti-takeover provisions in our charter documents and under Delaware law could make an acquisition of us, which may be beneficial to our stockholders, more difficult and may prevent attempts by our stockholders to replace or remove our current management and limit the market price of our common stock.
+Anti-takeover provisions in our charter documents and under Delaware law could make an acquisition of us, which may be beneficial to our stockholders, more difficult and may prevent attempts by our stockholders to replace or gement and limit the market price of our common stock.